glisignoli/ai-pulp-ui/README.md

 # Pulp UI

-A React-based user interface for the Pulp project, providing a modern web interface to manage repositories, distributions, publications, and remotes for RPM, File, and Debian content types.
+A React-based user interface for the Pulp project, providing a modern web interface to manage repositories, distributions, publications, and remotes for RPM, File, and DEB content types.

 ## Features